MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Background, Related Work, and Discussion

-The weight-only quantization does not reduce the computation but introduces the extra dequantization operations.
-The low-bit weight will be dequantized to float16 to execute the MatMul in float16 datatype.
+The weight-only quantization does not reduce the computation but introduces the extra dequantization operations, as it requires to dequantize the weight into float16 for execution.
 The current weight-only quantization faces two challenges: 1) From the accuracy aspect, there is still an accuracy gap between the 4-bit quantization and the float16 model, especially for many real business scenarios sensitive to the small accuracy drop, as discussed in the recent works~\cite{zeroquant-fp6, quant-llm}.
 2) It can lead to system efficiency drop on busy servers as the recent LLM inference serving systems will usually batch the processing of different requests together on the server and form large MatMuls.
 The large MatMuls are compute-bound and will suffer from the dequantization overhead~\cite{qserve}.

 \textbf{Weight-activation quantization and the challenges.} The weight-activation quantization helps to make use of the low-bit computing unit.
 LLM.int8()~\cite{llm-int8} observes the activation outlier problem and separates outliers from quantization with half precision.
 ZeroQuant~\cite{zeroquant} proposes the per-token activation quantization and group-wise weight quantization.
 SmoothQuant~\cite{smoothquant} addresses the activation outlier problem through smoothing, and AffineQuant~\cite{affinequant} proposes the general affine transformation for quantization.
 RPTQ~\cite{rptq} reorders the channels to cluster similar scaled values together.
 SpinQuant~\cite{spinquant} and QuaRot~\cite{quarot} leverages matrix rotation properties to alleviate the outlier phenomenon.
 Atom~\cite{atom} uses the mixed-precision between input features to improve accuracy of 4-bit activation quantization.
-QoQ~\cite{qserve} is a holistic quantization solution with progressive group quantization, attention smoothing, rotation, and channel reordering.
+QServe~\cite{qserve} is a holistic solution of W4A8 quantization.